Contesting a Will : How Much does it cost?

 It is very difficult to generalise on the cost of contesting the will, as much often depends upon the type of the dispute, the number of parties involved and the availability of evidence and quite often the availability of the parties to negotiate or compromise.

 In all cases, the starting point above all else is to determine whether you actually have a case to contest a will.
-Typically, we charge a modest fixed fee to set the record straight in terms of the likelihood of a challenge being successful and what the funding options are.

 No Win No Fee Damaged Based Agreement

 A new form of agreement, which acts in the same way as a No Win No Fee agreement but with our costs being paid out of any damages recovered.
 Typically, the percentage can be anything between 20-30%.

 This means that our costs – if successful – are paid by your opponent or out of the estate, only if you win your case.
 You pay nothing if you lose.
 Insurance costs maybe payable though, whilst the solicitor may agree what is known as a success fee which is typically a percentage of the solicitors costs.
 This is paid in recognition of the case being successful.